gabriel-azion/doc-studies-mocks/newCodeEditor/chatGPT.md

+---
+layout: page-documentation-md
+title: Edge Functions ChatGPT integration
+description: The Azion Code Editor is integrated to the ChatGPT APIs, so you can use a set of features inside the editor, without opening another tab.
+The features go from refactoring the code to generating new code based on the prompt input.
+meta_tags: edge, javascript
+namespace: documentation_products_edge_functions_runtime_ai_integration
+permalink: /documentation/products/edge-application/edge-functions/runtime-api/ai-integration/
+permalink_pt-br: /documentacao/produtos/edge-application/edge-functions/runtime-api/ai-integration/
+---

 # Edge Functions ChatGPT integration

-[ChatGPT]() can be used in almost all tasks that involves understanding or generation of natural language or code.
+[ChatGPT](https://openai.com/blog/chatgpt) can be used in almost all tasks that involve understanding or generating natural language or code.
 In the development environment, it's a tool used for boosting developers productivity, helping them to:

 - Explain the code being implemented.
 - Generate new code.